From the desk of Dr. A.J. Higgins

 This weekly meditation is prepared by Dr. Sandy Higgins.
 Its purpose is to give believers truth to think about and develop in their own minds and hearts throughout the week.
 Ultimately, as the week progresses, daily worship will result in hearts full of adoration for the Lord Jesus on the Lord’s Day (Sunday) as believers gather to remember Him.

 Print this off.
 Keep it nearby for the week.
 Jot down your thoughts and responses to each question.
+No answers are provided to the questions.
+The questions are asked to generate deeper thoughts as we ponder the subject.
 What other questions come to your mind as you meditate on this verse?